Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Close up view of a fawn (shot with a zoom lens)

-Here is a close up shot of a fawn enjoying a meal in the beautifully manicured orchards of Capitol Reef.
+Here’s a close up shot of a fawn enjoying a meal in the beautifully manicured orchards in the park.
 Please just remember to keep a safe distance from all animals during your visit.

 Story of Pendleton Jorgenson Gifford regarding the Fruita barn